Be the Front Line!

 Since starting our community CPR program in 2011, AVFD instructors have taught over 1,000 community members emergency life-saving skills.
 We are excited to continue offering this service to our community, and to continue to grow our program.

-These classes are funded through your donations, so any support for future classes is greatly appreciated.
+These classes are funded through your donations.
+Any support for future classes is greatly appreciated.
 Together we can continue to save lives in our community!

 About the Instructors

-AVFD has an in-house staff of four American Heart Association certified instructors.
-They offer over 60 years of combined EMS experience.
+AVFD has an in-house staff of American Heart Association certified instructors with decades of combined EMS experience.

 CPR Frequently Asked Questions